sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 // Result: 12345678
 ```

-In case we need to connect to other framewords which are expecting a CompletableFuture, we can convert a Mono or a Flux quite easily.
+In case we need to connect to other frameworks which are expecting a CompletableFuture, we can convert a Mono or a Flux quite easily.
 Of course, you will have to ensure that you Flux is not infinite, otherwise you will have to wait a long time...

 ```